ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_microstrain_gq7.rst

       # We will fill in parameters here

-**Note:** The following sections will talk about each individual section and parameter we used to configure the GQ7, if you do not care, and just want to get things up running, skip to :ref:`combine_configuration`
+**Note:** The following sections will talk about each individual section and parameter we used to configure the GQ7.
+If you just want to get things up running, skip to :ref:`combine_configuration`

 2.1- Configure the main port
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~